Cray-HPE/docs-csm/operations/network/management_network/aruba/management_interface.md

 8325-Core1(config-loopback-if)# ip address <IP-ADDR>
 ```

-## Expected Results
+## Expected results

-1. Administrators can enable/disable the management interface.
+- Administrators can enable/disable the management interface.
-2. Administrators can assign an IP address to the management interface
+- Administrators can assign an IP address to the management interface
-3. Administrators can configure a loopback interface to be use for Switch management.
+- Administrators can configure a loopback interface to be use for switch management.

 [Back to Index](../README.md)